cross-seed/cross-seed.org/docs/basics/options.md

 Set this to `true` to use the flat-folder style linking previously used in v5.
-This option will otherwise link any matches to a tracker-specific folder inside of `linkDir` (if set).
+This option will otherwise link any matches to a tracker-specific folder inside of `linkDirs` (if set).
 This prevents cross seeds from conflicting with each other.

 With `flatLinking: false` (default):